manojkumarmc/fibonacci/README.md

 `fib_recurse` is the recursive, slow version.
 `fib_optimized` is the fast, iterative version using the language's dynamically sized arrays.

+Each file, when run, prints the 20th fibonacci number from both versions of the method.
+Weird specicifities of the language should be explained in comments.

 ### Python Example:
 ```python
     def fib_optimized(n):